sas-isus/d8-refactored/web/modules/contrib/google_tag/README.txt

 If the JavaScript snippets are not present in the HTML output, try the following steps to debug the situation:

- * Confirm the snippet files exist at public://google_tag/ (on most sites this equates to sites/default/files/google_tag/).
+ * Confirm the snippet files exist at the snippet base URI shown on the module settings page.
+By default this is public://google_tag/ which on most sites equates to sites/default/files/google_tag/.

-   If missing, then visit the module settings page and submit the form to recreate the snippet files.
+   If missing or stale, then invoke a cache rebuild (see note below) or visit the container management page, edit each container, and submit the form to recreate the snippet files for the container.

    The need to do this may arise if the project is deployed from one environment to another (e.g. development to production) but the snippet files are not deployed.

+   NOTE: Snippet files will only be recreated on cache rebuild if the 'Recreate snippets on cache rebuild' setting is enabled (this is the default).

  * Enable debug output on the 'Advanced' tab of the settings page to display the result of each snippet insertion condition in the message area.
 Modify the